-The lighting brief was to remove the time expired existing footpath lighting and replace it with suitable solution in keeping with the park and its surroundings.
-Bespoke stainless steel columns incorporating a special bracket with the facility for a sail type banner where specified to give a nautical feel to the lighting.
+The lighting brief was to remove the time expired existing footpath lighting and replace it with a suitable solution in keeping with the park and its surroundings.
+Bespoke stainless-steel columns incorporating a special bracket with the facility for a sail type banner where specified to give a nautical feel to the lighting.
 In conjunction with the footpath lighting the pedestal mounted luminaires located on stone pillars were also refurbished /replaced with period luminaires.

 To take advantage of the excellent colour rendering a white light source was utilized throughout the park to bring to life the features of the landscaping and planting which was an integral part of the park refurbishment